jaredpar/jaredpar.github.io/_posts/2009-08-26-why-no-linq-in-debugger-windows.md

 Languages in Visual Studio typically provide the following major components to support the debugging experience.

   * Expression Evaluator (EE): This is the language specific component which provides all of the data used in the watch, locals and immediate window, data tips, conditional breakpoints and several other components.
-It???s primary input is an expression in string form which is converted to a value (typically an ICorDebugValue instance) and outputs a COM object capable of inspecting that value to the core debugger [1].
+It's primary input is an expression in string form which is converted to a value (typically an ICorDebugValue instance) and outputs a COM object capable of inspecting that value to the core debugger [1].
 Everything typed into the debugger windows goes through the EE.

 This component lives in the MTA of Visual Studio and has almost no interaction with the UI / STA thread.